Operators require:

-2. two operators(called operands) operators are Lamba Functions which return(or not) a value depending on the operator used. operators can have more than one meaning. eg, the - operator can be used to negate or subtract
+2. Two operators(called operands) Operators can have more than one meaning. eg, the - operator can be used to negate or subtract

 Operators